 I see your classes are located in a church.
 Are the classes religious based?
 No. Old Stone Church happens to be Louise's church and they allow her to run the classes in the parlor of the education wing for a small fee (much less expensive than renting out room elsewhere!).
 The classes are completely secular and based on evidence-based medicine.
-We welcome single moms and couples from all faiths, ethnicities, races, and sexual orientations.
+We welcome single moms, same sex couples, and couples from all faiths, ethnicities, and races.

 Are children allowed on the tour of the hospital?
 Unfortunately, no. Per hospital policy, anyone who accompanies you on the tour must be 12 years old or older.
 If you have a child or stepchild that you would like to go on a tour of the maternity floors, Yale-New Haven Hospital (main campus) does offer a sibling tour.
 Please visit their website to sign up: https://www.ynhh.org/news-media/events.aspx

 I'm expecting twins.
 Should I sign up for the Childbirth class?
 We now offer a class specifically designed for women expecting twins or triplets!
-However, if you are unable to attend this class and you will be trying for a vaginal delivery, the Childbirth 1-day class or 5-week series will certainly help you learn what to expect for labor, including pain management and potential interventions.
+However, if you are unable to attend this class and you will be trying for a vaginal delivery, any of the other childbirth classes will certainly help you learn what to expect for labor, including pain management and potential interventions.